Research Services Librarian

 - Collects user information and statistics, and identifies ways to improve the research experience for library patrons.

-- Works with staff and interns to advance the Society’s social media presence according to established guidelines to regularly promote the library and collections.
+- Works with staff and interns to advance the organization’s social media presence according to established guidelines to regularly promote the library and collections.

 - Helps preserve collections by handling materials according to preservation guidelines.